edgedb/nextjs-edgedb-auth-template/README.md

   }
 ```

 This block defines the `Role` and `User` types.
-The `User` type includes fields for the user's identity, name, email, role, and timestamps for when the user was created and updated.

 - The `identity` field is an EdgeDB Auth identity that uniquely identifies the user.
 It's created when the user signs up and is used for authentication.
 We link it to our custom `User` type with the `ext::auth::Identity` type.

-- The `global current_user` function retrieves the current user based on the client token identity.
-It selects the user's `id`, `name`, `email`, and `userRole` fields from the `User` type.
+- The `global current_user` will be set to the `User` object is linked to the currently signed in user through the `ext::auth::ClientTokenIdentity` which is set by the EdgeDB auth server library for signed in users.

 - The `userRole` field is an enum that defines the user's role.
 It defaults to "user" but can be set to "admin" for users with admin privileges.